What Deck Staining Really Costs in Bellingham

 How Long Deck Stain Lasts in Bellingham

-Expect to restain your Bellingham deck every two to three years with a semi-transparent penetrating stain, or every three to five years with a solid stain.
+Expect to restain your Bellingham deck every two to three years with a semi-transparent penetrating stain (for a broader look at how long finishes last on all exterior surfaces, see our guide to exterior paint durability in Bellingham), or every three to five years with a solid stain.
 That's shorter than the national average because our decks take on more moisture over more months than most parts of the country.
 Homes in shaded areas near Whatcom Falls, Cornwall Park, or the wooded lots in Edgemoor may need restaining on the shorter end of that range.

 There are a few things you can do to stretch the life of your stain.
 Sweep leaves and debris off the deck regularly, especially in fall when wet leaves sit on the surface and trap moisture.
 Clean the deck with a garden hose and deck cleaner once a year in spring to remove mildew before it gets established.
 Move planters and furniture periodically so moisture doesn't collect under them.
 And address any drainage issues that send water pooling on the deck surface.
 A deck that drains well and dries quickly between rains will hold its stain significantly longer than one where water sits.